2006 SUPER LATE MODEL RULES

 operating self starter.

-The engine is permitted to be set back a maximum of twenty
+The engine is permitted to be set back a maximum of twenty five

-the front of the motor plate/engine bell housing flange.
+of the motor plate/engine bell housing flange.

 The carburetor is limited to 1 four barrel unit.